readydocket/readydocket/src/content/blog/partner-channel-enablement.md

 #### Competing with other Vendors

-A typical channel partner works with an average of 8 vendors at any time.
+**A typical channel partner works with an average of 8 vendors at any time**.
 That is 8 times the enablement programs they are enrolled in and several multiples of products to sell.
 That just means, your enablement program should not just be better, but world class, to win the partner loyalty and increase the chances of them focusing on your channel program.

+## Your Channel Partner Enablement Strategy
+  Your partner enablement strategy makes or breaks your success. must first begin with understanding your partners and what their needs and goals are.

 ### Determine the Ideal Partner Profile

 Just as you would with a customer profile, it is important to understand the world that your channel partner operates in, what their goals, motivations and contraints are.
 It is also important to understand if their customers are good fit for your product.